Purrquinox/Purrploy/README.md

 # Purrploy

-A robust deployment and management script for the Purrploy service using Docker and Docker Swarm.
+A robust deployment and management script for [Dokploy](https://dokploy.com) service using Docker and Docker Swarm.

 ## Overview

-This script automates the deployment and management of the Purrploy service, handling Docker container orchestration, network configuration, and service management.
+This script automates the deployment and management of Dokploy, handling Docker container orchestration, network configuration, and service management.
 It provides a simple interface for common operations while ensuring proper setup and security.

 ## Features